Skip to content

 One more time!
 Fire and a rebuild.

 In 1930, after the racing season was completed and the lease concluded, the decision was made to end racing and demolish the track.
 An apartment building replaced the hallowed grounds of cycle, motorcycle, and auto racing.
-The legacy of board tracks influenced modern track and motorsports design.
-While the velodromes are long gone, their daring spirit is carried on through vintage cycling and motorcycle clubs, exhibitions, and films celebrating board racing’s early days.
-These tracks and their racers remain essential in board track racing history, remembered for their innovation, excitement, and danger.
+The legacy of Board tracks influenced modern track and motorsports design.
+While the velodromes are long gone, their daring spirit is carried on through vintage cycling and motorcycle clubs, exhibitions, and films celebrating Board racing’s early days.
+These tracks and their racers remain essential in Board track racing history, remembered for their innovation, excitement, and danger.

 The Velodrome for Motorcycles – The Motordrome